magnusfroste/magnusfroste.github.io/index.md

 * Business in general - awesome to build a sustainable business

 ## I have never booring
-* I read Team of Teams
+* I read "Team of Teams" or "how to become somethig, just following 10 simple steps.
-* Play with children
+* Play with my children, grows to fast unfortunately
-* Learn from Github
+* Learn from Github, what else do you need?
-* Help wife with crypto investments
+* Help wife with crypto investments, she never remember passwords
+* Spend monay on coffee, yep - we import everything to Sweden
-* Watch Elon Musk
+* Watch Elon Musk, he is everywhere..

 With regards